 The top 12 health insurance companies make up about 50 percent of revenue in the American health insurance market.
 They collect roughly $552 billion in premiums – the monthly price you pay to stay on a plan – each year.
 You can decide which health insurer is best.

 - Kaiser Permanente is made up of health systems.
 As the largest HMO in the country, they maintain their own doctors offices and hospitals.

 - You visit Kaiser’s company-owned doctors and facilities in exchange for increased efficiency.

 - Per our design expert: “their logo is very old school.
-The lines inside are so thin that you can’t see them from far away!”
+You can’t see the lines inside from far away!”

 - J.D.
-Power ranking: Highest overall experience in California, Colorado, Maryland, Oregon, Washington, South Atlantic region, Virginia.
-KP is the only company to win in highest overall experience in more than one region.
+Power ranking: highest overall experience in California, Colorado, Maryland, Oregon, Washington, South Atlantic region, Virginia.
+KP has more wins than any other company this year.

 - A.M.
 Best rating: NR (not rated)

 2. Anthem – 6.2% of health insurance

 - Formerly known as WellPoint, Anthem is the largest operator of Blue Cross Blue Shield networks.

 - Also owns DeCare Dental, CareMore, HealthSun, and other plans.

 - Served over 40 million members in 2018.